Faculty and Clinical Educators Commencement Awards

 Award for Excellence in Fieldwork Education

-Karen B. Halfon, OTR/L is the 2017 recipient of the Award for Excellence in Fieldwork Education from the Department of Occupational Therapy.
+Ann R. Jampel, PT, MS, is the 2018 recipient of the Award for Excellence in Fieldwork Education from the Department of Occupational Therapy.

 First awarded in 2017, this award recognizes outstanding communication and teaching skills that foster applied learning and evidence-based decision making in occupational therapy students.
 The individual exemplifies the qualities and skills of an outstanding fieldwork educator by demonstrating excellence in the areas of Professionalism, Communication/Interpersonal Skills, Clinical Teaching, and Clinical Practice.

 Outstanding Clinical Educator Award

 (l-r) Chair Julie Keysor, Elizabeth M. Sims, and Director of Clinical Education Donna Applebaum

 Elizabeth M. Sims is the 2018 recipient of the Outstanding Clinical Educator Award from the Department of Physical Therapy.